 “At Daily Kos, the Equity Council works to build a better organization and community by focusing on issues of diversity, equity, and inclusion at Kos Media.
 The Equity Council issues this statement as a commitment to these ideals, and to encourage Daily Kos to take action internally and externally to support the movement.”

 Today, the legacy of racism and white supremacy in the United States continues to weigh heavily on AAPI individuals, businesses, and communities.
 COVID itself has taken a severe toll, but the emergence of the disease offered a pretext for unleashing deeply entrenched anti-AAPI bigotry.
-The number of hate crimes perpetrated against AAPI individuals, including mass murder and other instances of terrorism, has grown exponentially in the past two years.
+The number of hate crimes perpetrated against AAPI individuals, including mass murder and other instances of terrorism, has grown exponentially since 2020.

-AAPI community members have organized significant networks of mutual support and care, drawing upon decades of experience with building intra-community alliances of resistance to withstand racism, affirm cultural integrity, and assert the right to be considered fully American.
-Allies have also offered meaningful support.
+For almost 200 years, AAPI community members have organized significant networks of mutual support and care, drawing upon decades of experience with building intra-community alliances of resistance to withstand racism, affirm cultural integrity, and assert the right to be considered fully American.

 The “follow” option offers registered Daily Kos members a way to curate content presented on the site.
 Click “follow” on these pages to route associated posts published by these writers/groups/tags into your own Activity Stream.